 Original MISC House, located at 3463 Peel St., Sketched by Gael Eakin.

 Established in 1994 thanks to an innovative agreement between the Bronfman family and McGill University, the McGill Institute for the Study of Canada (MISC) runs an academic program at McGill University, supports an active research environment, and organizes a variety of large-scale, public events on matters of interest to Canadians, including MISC's annual conferences, which attract significant attention from policy-makers, media, and the general public.
-Several of MISC's founders, including Charles Bronfman, Andrea Bronfman, Alex Paterson, and Bernard Shapiro, still play a role in the Institute's current-day activities.
+Several of MISC's founders, including Charles Bronfman, Alex Paterson, and Bernard Shapiro, still play a role in the Institute's current-day activities.

 MISC's mission is to: